 - Event-driven functions to execute business logic.

 - Pay-as-you-go model that cuts major costs related to infrastructure maintenance.

 - Reduced time to market, thereby enabling faster code deployment.

 - Faster disaster recovery and rollback options to ensure that the user interface operates 24×7

-The serverless model is infact a brilliant concept that uses the cloud to its maximum potential without requiring infrastructure management.
-Given the evolution of market dynamics at a significantly accelerated pace, organizations are forced to keep up with the current trends and serverless computing acts as a catalyst towards achieving that goal.
+The serverless model is in fact a brilliant concept that uses the cloud to its maximum potential without requiring infrastructure management.
+Given the evolution of market dynamics at a significantly accelerated pace, organizations are forced to keep up with the current trends and serverless computing acts as a catalyst for achieving that goal.
 Although the adoption of serverless computing entails a set of challenges, organizations are rapidly adopting the FaaS model due to its significant benefits, and this is projected to increase over time.

 The advent of various tools has further considerably simplified the development of serverless applications.
-Specifically, in the case of AWS, CloudFormation templates written in yaml constitute the basis via which services are specified for deployment although it could potentially become unmanageable.
+Specifically, in the case of AWS, CloudFormation templates written in YAML constitute the basis via which services are specified for deployment although it could potentially become unmanageable.
 Tools, such as AWS Amplify, further simplify the same to enable developers to focus on their jobs while the tool focuses on deployment.